huiishan99/uoa-advanced-robotics/README.md

-This is an assignment for University of Aizu's (ITC03A)Advanced Robotics course.
+This repo contains the assignments for the University of Aizu's (ITC03A) Advanced Robotics course.